Business or liberal profession

 Many craft activities may only be carried out if you have a corresponding license.
 The prerequisite for this is that you yourself meet the necessary qualifications or employ a qualified company management.
 The Crafts Code determines which professions belong to the crafts and distinguishes between them:

-- Crafts requiring authorisation, such as bakers, confectioners, tilers and others listed in Annex A of the Crafts Code.
+• Crafts requiring authorization, such as bakers, confectioners, tilers, electricians, painters, plumbers, carpenters, hairdressers and others listed in Annex A of the Crafts Code.

-- Crafts that are not subject to licensing, such as photographers, building cleaners and others in Annex B1 of the Crafts Code.
+• Crafts that are not subject to licensing, such as photographers, cleaners, tailors, beauticians, gold and silversmiths and others in Annex B1 of the Crafts Code.

-- Crafts similar to crafts such as beautician, alteration cutter, ice-cream maker and others in Annex B2 of the Crafts Code.
+• Crafts similar to crafts such as alteration tailors, ice-cream producers, carpet cleaners and others in Annex B2 of the Crafts Code.

-- These activities do not count as crafts
+• There also certain activities that do not count as crafts

 It is possible run both, a business as a trade and a business in one of the liberal professions.
 These so-called mixed activities can be the case, for example, if a alternative practitioner (liberal profession) also sells food supplements, dietary or other health products (trade).
 Further examples are described here.
 If you want to avoid losing your status as a liberal profession, you should separate the liberal profession and commercial activities for tax purposes.
 This means: either separate invoices are issued for the liberal profession and trade activities or they are listed separately in one invoice.
 In the income tax return, however, the income must be declared separately.
 Otherwise there is a risk that the income from the liberal profession will be classified as a trade and thus be liable to trade tax.